-While lights should always be handled carefully, the LED ring accompanying this system requires less caution than necessary when working with Spiral CFL light bulbs.
+While lights should always be handled carefully, the LED ring accompanying this system requires less caution than would be necessary when working with Spiral CFL light bulbs.

-This lighting system was designed for podcasts, selfies, and to assist when applying makeup.
-I, however, use it mostly when photographing the items I plan to either review or sell on eBay.
+This lighting system was designed for recording vlogs, taking selfies, and to assist when applying makeup.
+I, however, use it primarily to photograph items I plan to either review or sell on eBay.
 It is easy to set up, and the light ring can be quickly repositioned when necessary.
 While this light can be disassembled for storage, it is small enough that you probably won’t bother.

 Intensity may be set to any of eleven different levels.
 I found that 80% worked best for me.
 If the subject is closer or more distant, adjustments can be made.

 Glare is less of a problem than encountered using my CFL floodlights.
 A reflection of the ring, however, can sometimes be detected on the surface of a subject’s glasses.